 Compatibility With Existing Wiring

-Evaluate the compatibility of the circuit breaker with your existing wiring infrastructure.
+Evaluate the circuit breaker’s compatibility with your existing wiring infrastructure.
 Ensure the breaker’s size and connection type align with your electrical panel’s wiring.
 It’s essential to select breakers that fit correctly and provide reliable connections.

 Type of Circuit Breaker